PersonalityPathways.com - gateway to MBTI and Myers-Briggs Type Indicator applications

 Page 3. (continued from page 2.)

-Hiring & Staffing Process
+Improving the Hiring & Staffing Process through Understanding Personality Type

 Organizations operating under the influence of human resource policies and practices typically use job descriptions and hiring specifications as an aid in making hiring decisions.
 These tools were developed and refined from the 1920s through the 1940s, during the period of "scientific management" and "industrial psychology."
 Since that time they have been further shaped but not essentially altered.